nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 ### Error handling ###

-If a GP principal system can't meaningfully supply content for a requested HTML section (or subset of the Summary View) then the system **SHALL** return the following HTML fragment in place of the HTML table.
+If a GP principal system can't meaningfully supply content for a requested HTML section (or subset of the Summary View) then the system **MUST** return the following HTML fragment in place of the HTML table.

 #### Supported but hasn't been recorded ####